jamesrharwood/thesis/chapters/appendix/deficiencies.md

 ## Describe personal benefits and benefits to others where reporting guidelines are introduced (home page, on resources, in communications)

 ######## Relevant website features: Benefits are prominently and consistently displayed across the home page and guidance pages.
-Descriptions prioritize personal benefits to the authors above hypothetical benefits to others.
+Descriptions prioritise personal benefits to the authors above hypothetical benefits to others.

 ######## Barriers addressed: Researchers may not know what benefits to expect